In this category we address:

 - Lack of timely rate adjustments.
 Are rate adjustments made when warranted?
 Delay often increases the amount of adjustment needed later, only making them more difficult to pass.

-- Deteriorating net financial position as reported in the CAFR.
+- Deteriorating net financial position as reported in the Comprehensive Annual Financial Report.

 Though lack of and dilapidated infrastructure is a serious problem, local governments must also beware overbuilding infrastructure that it cannot afford to maintain.
 Roads are a common example.
 Once a road is built it is almost impossible to un-build it, no matter how sparsely used it is.
 Yet, the road still must be periodically maintained.